 If, after the medical and mental health consultants provide the necessary corroboration and the patient has been fully informed, the patient indicates a continued desire for help in committing suicide, the attending physician must take responsibility for facilitating the final act.
-This facilitation goes beyond writing the necessary prescription for lethal medication.
+97 This facilitation goes beyond writing the necessary prescription for lethal medication.
 A doctor should also arrange for procurement of the prescription, preferably by obtaining and delivering it personally, and then informing the patient, family members, and other involved health care workers about what to expect once the medication is taken.
-The doctor is also responsible for providing anti-emetics and analgesics to increase the patient's comfort once the lethal prescription is taken, and being available at the time of the suicide to contact the funeral home and sign the death certificate.
-The Guidelines suggest further that the attending physician complete a POLST Form (Physician's Orders for Life-Sustaining Treatment), which includes the patient's wishes about resuscitation and other medical interventions should EMTs later have to be involved because the patient experiences medical complications or has a change of opinion.
-Ethically, the doctor has an additional obligation to console the family after the death.69
+The doctor is also responsible for providing anti-emetics and analgesics to increase the patient's comfort once the lethal prescription is taken, and being available at the time of the suicide to contact the funeral home and sign the death certificate.98 The Guidelines suggest further that the attending physician complete a Physician's Orders for Life-Sustaining Treatment (POLST) Form, which includes the patient's wishes about resuscitation and other medical interventions should EMTs later have to be involved because the patient experiences medical complications or has a change of opinion.
+Ethically, the doctor has an additional obligation to console the family after the death.99

-One of the most important responsibilities which the attending physician incurs under the Death With Dignity Act is the responsibility to carefully document compliance with each of the Act's mandates.
+One of the most important responsibilities that the attending physician incurs under the Death With Dignity Act is the responsibility to carefully document compliance with each of the Act's mandates.
 Thus, the doctor must document and date all conversations undertaken to make certain that the patient can give "informed consent."
-In addition, doctors must note the dates, times, and circumstances of the patient's two oral requests, as well as making sure the written request uses the correct form and is properly witnessed.
+Additionally, doctors must note the dates, times and circumstances of the patient's two oral requests, as well as making sure the written request uses the correct form and is properly witnessed.
 All required consults must be carefully documented.
-The doctor must also take responsibility for filling out the necessary paperwork required by the state of Oregon, to prove compliance with the Act.
-This paperwork is important since the Act mandates the Oregon Health Division to collect data on use of the Act and enforcement of its provisions.70 Doctors need to make certain that patients know this information will be shared with the Health Division and that confidentiality cannot be assured in this context.
-The Health Division, however, must keep the information submitted confidential.
+The doctor must also take responsibility for filling out the necessary paperwork required by the State of Oregon to prove compliance with the Act.
+This paperwork is important because the Act mandates the Oregon Health Division to collect data on use of the Act and enforcement of its provisions.
+Doctors need to make certain that patients know this information will be shared with the Health Division and that confidentiality cannot be assured in this context.
+The Health Division, however, must keep the submitted information confidential.
 The Death With Dignity Act does not specify any legal penalties for a physician or other health care worker who fails to comply with the documentation requirements of the Act.
-If such failure comes to light, however, the health care worker can be reported to the appropriate licensing board.
+However, the health care worker may be reported to the appropriate licensing board for such a failure.
+Documentation requirements of the Act.

-69 Id. at 25 (noting "physician continues to have responsibility, as with other patient deaths, for supporting loved ones in their bereavement").
+99. See id. at 25 (noting "physician continues to have responsibility, as with other patient deaths, for supporting loved ones in their bereavement").